Rina Oh Amen

 Art dealer Ethan Cohen says: “We are pleased to support an important artist’s legacy.
 He is one of the important artists of the 1960’s, 70’s and 1980’s of the American Art scene.
 This new documentary and interest in his art practice will give needed attention to an under-recognized artist and place him next to Rauschenberg, Johns, Warhol helping us better understand the period of art making in which he lived.”

 His earlier work is widely depicted and given more attention in the film.
 Curators and artists were interviewed whom all acknowledged his talent and gave commentaries about the person vs the art and the artist.
 As the person evolved, the art evolved.
 Rivers’ sensationalist tactics are delivered while at the same time, his significance and mark in 20th century abstract expressionism and the pop art movement are given credit- although Rivers never truly fell into either movement.
-His greatest contribution was bringing back realism during the time the art world focused mainly on abstract expressionism as Meisel, Eric Fischl, and David Joel expressed during the Sag Harbor panel discussion.
+His greatest contribution was bringing back realism during the time the art world focused mainly on abstract expressionism as Meisel, Eric Fischl, and David Joel, President the Larry Rivers Foundation, expressed during the Sag Harbor panel discussion.

 Barbara Goldsmith, who is featured in the film is an art journalist who describes the “painterly quality” of his works.
 She says Rivers “combines the best of the abstract look with realism”.
 By mid 1950’s most artists were producing abstract expressionist works while Rivers stayed behind the times, simultaneously living ahead of his time.
 In this format, Rivers’ work was never confined in one category.